ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## Getting started

-It is strongly advised to start with the [tutorial](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/tutorial/intro.html) (comming soon) in order to get familiar with MyTested.AspNetCore.Mvc.
-Additionally, you may see the [documentation](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/guide/intro.html) (comming soon) for full list of available features.
+It is strongly advised to start with the [tutorial](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/tutorial/intro.html) (coming soon) in order to get familiar with MyTested.AspNetCore.Mvc.
+Additionally, you may see the [documentation](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/guide/intro.html) (coming soon) for full list of available features.
 MyTested.AspNetCore.Mvc is 100% covered by [more than 1500 unit tests](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/master/test/) and should work correctly.
 Almost all items in the [issues page](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/issues) are expected future features and enhancements.

 ## Installation